-- 1. Do one of the following: - Enter the URL of the Navigator UI in a browser: http://Navigator_Metadata_Server_host:port/, where Navigator Metadata Server host is the name of the host on which you are running the Navigator Metadata Server role and port is the port configured for the role.
+- 1. Do one of the following: - Enter the URL of the Navigator UI in a browser: http://Navigator_Metadata_Server_host:port/, where Navigator_Metadata_Server_host is the name of the host on which you are running the Navigator Metadata Server role and port is the port configured for the role.
 The default port of the Navigator Metadata Server is 7187.
-To change the port, follow the instructions in Configuring the Navigator Metadata Server Port. - Do one of the following: - Select Clusters > Cloudera Management Service > Cloudera Navigator. - Navigate from the Navigator Metadata Server role: - 1.
-Do one of the following: - Select Clusters > Cloudera Management Service > Cloudera Management Service. - On the Home > Status tab, in Cloudera Management Service table, click the Cloudera Management Service link. - 2.
+To change the port, follow the instructions in Configuring the Navigator Metadata Server Port. - Select Clusters > Cloudera Management Service > Cloudera Navigator. - Navigate from the Navigator Metadata Server role: - 1.
+Select Clusters > Cloudera Management Service. - 2.
 Click the Instances tab. - 3.
 Click the Navigator Metadata Server role. - 4.
 Click the Cloudera Navigator link. - 2.
 Log in to Cloudera Navigator with the credentials of a user having one or more of the following user roles: - Cloudera Manager Full Administrator - Cloudera Manager Navigator Administrator - Cloudera Navigator Full Administrator - Cloudera Navigator User Administrator - 3.
 Click the Administration tab in the upper right. - 4.
 Click the Role Management tab. - 5.
-Search for an LDAP or Active Directory group by entering its name (or the first portion of the name) in the search field and pressing Enter or Return. - Select All Groups to search among all groups in the external directory.

-- Select Groups with Navigator Roles to display only external directory groups that have already been assigned one or more Cloudera Navigator user roles. - 6.
+Search for an LDAP or Active Directory group by entering its name (or the first portion of the name) in the search field and pressing Enter or Return. - Select All Groups to search among all groups in the external directory. - Select Groups with Navigator Roles to display only external directory groups that have already been assigned one or more Cloudera Navigator user roles. - 6.
 From the LDAP or Active Directory groups displayed, select the group to which you want to assign a Cloudera Navigator user role or roles.
 If roles have already been assigned to the group, they are listed beneath the name of the group in the main panel. - 7.
 Click Manage Role Assignment in the upper right. - 8.
 Click the checkbox for each Cloudera Navigator user role you want assigned to that Active Directory or LDAP group.
 Uncheck any already-assigned roles that you want to remove from the group. - 9.
 Click Save.